epicweb-dev/advanced-react-patterns/README.md

 ```

 This will start [Jest](https://jestjs.io/) in watch mode.
 Read the output and
 play around with it.

-**Your goal will be to go into each test, swap the final version for the
+The tests are there to help you reach the final version,
-exercise version in the import, and make the tests pass**
+however _sometimes_ you can accomplish the task and the tests still fail if you
+implement things differently than I do in my solution, so don't look to them as
+a complete authority.

-## Helpful Emoji 🐨 💰 💯 🦉 📜 💣 🚨
+## Helpful Emoji 🐨 💪 🏁 💰 💯 🦉 📜 💣 👨‍💼 🚨

 Each exercise has comments in it to help you get through the exercise.
 These fun
 emoji characters are here to help you.

 - **Kody the Koala Bear** 🐨 will tell you when there's something specific you
   should do
+- **Matthew the Muscle** 💪 will indicate what you're working with an exercise
+- **Chuck the Checkered Flag** 🏁 will indicate that you're working with a final
+  version
 - **Marty the Money Bag** 💰 will give you specific tips (and sometimes code)
   along the way
 - **Hannah the Hundred** 💯 will give you extra challenges you can do if you